Göhrde murders: Parallels

 The parallels between the two crimes were that a middle-aged couple was murdered in both instances and that both crime scenes were located in the same area of the forest.
 In each case the offender stole conspicuous technical items, although neither crime resembled a classic robbery, and it is believed that he disposed of these following high public interest in the case.
 The perpetrator also took both victims' cars and abandoned them in small towns with railway connections, both of which located on the Hanover-Hamburg railway.
 These parallels prompted investigators to believe that the perpetrator of both crimes was the same person.

 Aftermath

 The two double murders had significant consequences for the Göhrde.
-In German press and television, the forest was called 'forest of death'.
+In German press and television, the forest was called "Totenwald" (Death Forest).
 Hikers and walkers avoided it for many years.